Brio (TV channel)

-Brio is a Slovenian TV channel targeting female viewers.
+Brio is a Slovenian reality television channel targeting female viewers.
 It was launched by Pro Plus as Pop Brio in September 2010 and replaced the former TV Pika.

-Brio was a part of the first Slovenian subscription package, Pop Non Stop, which launched in September 2011.
-The package offered six channels: Pop Kino, Pop Kino2, Pop Brio, Pop Fani, Pop Oto, and Pop Spot.

-In 2013, the package was discontinued along with the Pop Kino2, Pop Fani, and Pop Spot channels; the remaining three channels became free-to-view channels.
+Pop Brio was one of six channels of the first Slovenian subscription package, Pop Non Stop, which launched in September 2011.
+In 2013, the package was discontinued along with the three of the channels; the remaining three channels, including Pop Brio, became free to view.

 In 2014, Pop Brio became known as Brio.
-Brio offers a variety of TV series and reality shows.